That’s what you will often hear when people are talking about a day in the life of an Investment Banker.

 One buy-side client M&A Client from Asia needs to get the update we promised by 10 AM!
 I’m about 80% with the merger model, so I know I can submit it to my senior by 9 AM for checking.

-Merger model is one of the valuation models specifically used to analyze the merger or acquisition transaction of two companies.
-The valuation includes analysis of costs to merge and the synergies involved.
+The merger model is one of the valuation models specifically used to analyze the merger or acquisition transaction of two companies.
+The valuation includes an analysis of the costs to merge and the synergies involved.

 I need to sleep for a little bit more.
 I had been awake since yesterday until today at 1 AM.

 6:00 AM: I woke up one hour later.
 Still more messages, this time from my VP!
 Got to be fast, shower, head out for coffee, and go to work.

-8:00 AM: I’m at the office, I’ll be on a conference call with my senior and my boss who’s on a hotel soon to meet the client
+8:00 AM: I’m at the office; I’ll be on a conference call with my senior and my boss, who’s in a hotel soon to meet the client

 9:00 AM: We’re on a conference call.
 I’m feeling anxious since the boss saw a lot of things to revise; he’s getting furious now.
 Uh oh…